rjqocampo/sign-up-form/README.md

 Welcome to my Sign Up Form project!

-This mini project aims to create a user-friendly sign up form with basic client side validation.
+This mini project aims to create a user-friendly sign up form with basic client side validation using HTML and CSS.

 Link to live project: https://rjqocampo.github.io/sign-up-form/ :point_left: